sojwolf/iNaturalist_traits/README.md

 ### Versions

-The maps available here were generated using iNaturalist observations downloaded on January 4, 2022 (https://doi.org/10.15468/dl.34tjre) and sPlotOpen version 52.
+The maps available here were generated using iNaturalist observations downloaded on January 4, 2022 (https://doi.org/10.15468/dl.34tjre) and sPlotOpen version 52 (https://idata.idiv.de/ddm/Data/ShowData/3474?version=52).

-If you would like to update the iNaturalist maps using the most recent data, please refer to the section **Create updated trait maps** below.
+If you would like to update the iNaturalist maps using the most recent TRY (trait) and iNaturalist data, please refer to the section **Create updated trait maps** below.

 1. iNaturalist